 "I have a dream" and the rest of the greatest speeches of the 20th century

 Hundreds of people have used their voices along the way to heal, inspire, and enact change with speeches that helped to define these poignant moments in world history.
 Stacker has curated a list of 100 of the greatest speeches from the 20th century, drawing from research into great American speeches as determined by 137 scholars of American public address, as well as other historical sources.
-What follows is a gallery of speeches from around the U.S. and world dealing with the most pressing issues of the day.
+What follows is a gallery of speeches from around the U.S. and the world dealing with the most pressing issues of the day.
 Not all images show the speech event itself, but do feature the people who gave them.

 Read on to discover which American author accepted his Nobel prize under protest and whether an American president accidentally called himself a jelly donut in German.